Ian729/NewsArchive/README.md

 * President Biden also referred to Russia and China, saying they “don’t want immigrants.”
 A spokesman said the president was trying to make a comment about America’s immigrant “DNA,” not insult other countries.
 * For the first time, scientists observed a primate in the wild treating a wound with a plant that has medicinal properties.
 * “Panda diplomacy” has represented an area of cooperation between the United States and China despite tension over weighty issues of trade and national security.
-* Also, China’s surging electric car market and a new Netflix series from India.
-* The penalties came after top Biden administration officials warned China not to help Moscow restock its arsenal to attack Ukraine.
-* For the first time, China has more than 100 incarcerated writers, and Israel and Russia entered the list of the 10 countries with the most imprisoned writers.

 ![Asian](./asian.png)